abhishekarya1/DSA-2k23/swtp.md

 ```

 Related Problems:
-- longest subarray with sum k (even if negatives are present)
+- longest subarray with sum k (works even if negatives are present)
 - longest subarray with 0 sum
 - longest subarray with equal no. of 0s and 1s